What can you do with a degree in anthropology?

 To say that you can do anything with a degree in anthropology is trite but true.
 A survey of our alumni shows that they hold a variety of positions in a wide range of fields and careers.
 You can learn more about the different careers of our alumni and other anthropologists by reading our alumni profiles.

 Our alumni are pursuing careers in anthropology and careers with anthropology.
 Alumni with careers in anthropology work in museums, cultural resource management, academia, and forensics.
-Alumni in careers with anthropology work as lawyers, teachers, managers, engineers, technicians, researchers, law professionals, financial professionals, graphic designers.
+Alumni in careers with anthropology work as lawyers, teachers, managers, engineers, technicians, researchers, law professionals, financial professionals, and graphic designers.
 Most of our alumni are pursuing careers with anthropology.

 In addition to pursuing careers right out of college, our majors provide excellent preparation for advanced study in a variety of graduate programs and professional schools including Law School, Medical School, Public Health and Business School.
 More information about careers can be found at Careers in Anthropology - American Anthropological Association and the National Association for the Practice of Anthropology (NAPA).
 Also, the US News report ranks anthropology at #5 in Best Science Jobs.

 The department, college, and university offer many services and resources to prepare students for careers and life beyond the degree.
 Here is a list of some of the important ones.